mattm/retentioneer/README.md

 # Retentioneer

-Retentioneer is an R script that enables you to analyze your app's retention rates broken down by signup cohort.
+If you run a web or mobile app, you might be interested to know how long your users remain active.
+For example, did the users who signed up last January stick around longer than those who signed up this January?
+This script helps you figure it out.

+# Installing R

 If you've never used R before, you'll need to [install R](https://cran.r-project.org/mirrors.html) and optionally download a tool like [RStudio](https://www.rstudio.com/products/rstudio/download/) to run this script.
 You'll also need to install the `ggplot2` package with `install.packages("ggplot2")` and use `setwd()` to change the working directory to match the location of this script.

 ## How it works

-If you run a web or mobile app, you might be interested to know how long your users remain active.
-For example, did the users who signed up last January stick around longer than those who signed up this January?
-This script helps you figure it out.

 In order for the script to work, all you need to do is to generate a CSV file containing a list of user ids and unix timestamps of when the users performed actions in your app.
 Here's an example: